 Article 48 Classification

-- An employee occupying a position reallocated to a class with a lower salary range maximum due to a class being created, abolished or modified will retain the salary of their former position and the employee's pay will be frozen until the new class pay range catches up.
-An employee occupying a position reallocated to a class with a higher salary range due to a class being created, abolished or modified will receive the same step in the new range as the employee held in the previous range.
+- An employee occupying a position reallocated to a class with a higher salary range due to a class being created, abolished or modified will receive the same step in the new range as the employee held in the previous range.
 The periodic increment date of the employee will remain unchanged.

 48.3 The Union may, at any time, propose a new classification with appropriate justification.
 These proposals will be reviewed by the Compensation Office of Human Resources which will accept, reject, or modify any proposal.
 This review is not grievable.